|City:||Detroit, MI, USA|

 The photos are by Robert Alford, the last of which comes from a superb book called "The Ultimate Illustrated History of the Crown Kings of Rock" by Phil Sutcliffe.
 Go and buy it at amazon.com.

 More pics from this show can be found at http://www.rockpicsalive.com.

 |Quality:||B+ / A-|

 |Lineage:||Master Cassette > Magix Cleaning Lab > CDR (0) > WAV > FLAC|

-We Will Rock You (slow/fast), Brighton Rock, Somebody To Love, It's Late, Death On Two Legs, Killer Queen, Good Old Fashioned Lover Boy, I'm In Love With My Car, Get Down Make Love, The Millionaire Waltz, You're My Best Friend, Spread Your Wings, Liar [cut], Love Of My Life, '39, My Melancholy Blues, White Man, vocal/guitar solos, The Prophet's Song, Keep Yourself Alive, Stone Cold Crazy [cut], Bohemian Rhapsody, Tie Your Mother Down, We Will Rock You [cut], We Are The Champions
+We Will Rock You (slow/fast), Brighton Rock, Somebody To Love, It's Late, Death On Two Legs, Killer Queen, Good Old Fashioned Lover Boy, I'm In Love With My Car, Get Down Make Love, The Millionaire Waltz, You're My Best Friend, Spread Your Wings, Liar [cut], Love Of My Life, '39, My Melancholy Blues, White Man, The Prophet's Song, guitar solo, The Prophet's Song (reprise), Keep Yourself Alive, Stone Cold Crazy [cut], Bohemian Rhapsody, Tie Your Mother Down, We Will Rock You [cut], We Are The Champions

 This recording emerged in 2017, nearly 40 years after it was taped.
 The sound quality is initially very good and in stereo, but after the first tape flip 45 minutes into the show (from Liar through Keep Yourself Alive) the sound is excellent (although by My Melancholy Blues it's in mono sound).
 A split second of Stone Cold Crazy is heard, and then the sound returns to its original state for the next four songs until the tape cuts out again.
 The second encore is missing.